chanayup/football_app/README.md

 # SportApp with Flutter
-This project just will be present my profile.
+This project just will be present my coding.

 ## Getting Started